DanielJWKim/stats220/README.md

 ## like seriously though, this is hard for me

 * reason 1 : I have the IQ of a peanut
-* reason 2: I have the attnetion span of a peanut
+* reason 2: I have the attention span of a peanut

-Things that are cool so far with Stats220
+Things that are cool so far with Stats220:
 1. Fun/Interactive lectures
 2. 40% exam weight